DYBMessi/UCF/README.md

 - test.py： Test the best model.
 - main.py： Integrate the main script of all modules.
 ## Run project
--Ensure that the 'data' folder contains training and testing data (images and masks).
+- Ensure that the 'data' folder contains training and testing data (images and masks).
--Run the following command on the terminal to start training and testing:
+- Run the following command on the terminal to start training and testing:
 - Train the model for 100 epochs.
 - Save the best model to export_images/best_madel.pth.
 - Generate charts of loss, F1 score, and IoU in output images/.